uofa-cmput404/404f23project-404-coding-monkeys/README.md

         * If you are SSH-ing into the lab machine, you will need to forward this port in order to see the site on your device.
 Vscode makes this very easy.
 * To deactivate the web server, simply hit `ctrl-c` in the terminal.

+Operating Instructions:
+* To log in for the first time, visit `http://127.0.0.1:8000`
+* Posts:
+    * To see the posts on your feed, visit `http://127.0.0.1:8000/posts/stream/`
+    * To create a post, visit `http://127.0.0.1:8000/posts/new/`
+* To see a list of the users, visit `http://127.0.0.1:8000/authors/`

+Helpful info for testing:
+User Logins:
+* Username: TestUser1, Password: helloPassword7&
+* Username: TestUser2, Password: helloPassword7&

 Generally everything is LICENSE'D under the MIT License.